 And last but not least, you'll see a listing of which pages SpyFu believes is sending the domain the most search traffic – complete with the social share count of each page (side note – this is an awesome way to see the social shares for an individual post – by putting a specific post URL in to research – when the page itself doesn't have any visible social buttons).
 Next to it you'll see a listing of subdomains SpyFu has found on the domain.

 At the top of the main dash is a tab that will take you directly to the detailed information for the organic keyword, paid keyword and ad history sections.
-But you’ll also notice 4 tabs that will take you to data not featured as a summary on the main dash.
+But you'll also notice four tabs that will take you to data not featured as a summary on the main dash.

-This tab will display information for the domain being researched in regards to the top keyword gains, losses, new ranking keywords and keywords that fell out of the top ten as far as rankings.
+This tab will display information for the domain being researched in regards to the top keyword gains, losses, new ranking keywords, and keywords that fell out of the top ten as far as rankings.

 SpyFu says it can generate a report to help you optimize a PPC campaign based against the data from the campaigns of competing websites.
 These reports cost “credits” to see.
-I’m not a PPC person, so I can’t really comment on the data provided here. :)
+I'm not a PPC person, so I can't comment on the data provided here. :)

 Awesome & In Depth Link Outreach Research Tools

-The last two tabs from the main dashboard deserve to be broken out into their own section because they’re that awesome.
+The last two tabs from the main dashboard deserve to be broken out into their own section because they're that awesome.
 When we think of SpyFu, we typically think of a keyword research tool.
-But they have amazing link research tools for defining and contacting potential outreach targets as well.
+But they have amazing link analysis tools for defining and contacting potential outreach targets as well.

 This section is pretty cool in that it will show you contact information SpyFu has found associated with the domain you're researching.